Garde à Vue: Production

 Screenwriter Michel Audiard discovered John Wainwright's novel, published in Série noire in 1980, and brought the project to Les Films Ariane.
 They suggested it to Claude Miller who decided to make Martinaud's character more psychologically complex than he was in the book.

 Miller asked Lam Lê to create a complete storyboard for the film before the shooting.
 Filming started January 27, 1981 and wrapped March 13, 1981.
 The picture was filmed entirely in a studio and in chronological order.

 Reception

-It won the César Award for Best Writing, Best Actor, Best Supporting Actor, and Best Editing.
+It won the César Award for Best Screenplay, Dialogue or Adaptation, Best Actor, Best Supporting Actor, and Best Editing.
 The film had 2,098,038 admissions in France and was the 17th-most-attended film of the year.

 The film received mixed reviews from English-speaking critics.
 Time Out said it was "a fine psychological thriller" in which "the potential staginess of the material... is admirably shaken by inspired adaptation, mise en scène and editing."
 In The New York Times, Janet Maslin called it "a slow, claustrophobic crime melodrama with a lot of talk" but "the actors help keep the film relatively engrossing."
 Roy Armes wrote that the film "shows Miller's skills at their finest," and added that it is "a pure, hundred-minute spectacle, a story that holds the attention unerringly but which in its unfolding destroys its own painfully built logic."